 Chlorine, which is recognized by the symbol CL2, comes in several different forms.
 One of which is a gas; however, elemental br comes in the form of a heavy brownish-red liquid - as was mentioned before.

 Characteristics or Properties of Bromine

 Br in its elemental form, is not available for use in spa and swimming pool care as a disinfectant.
 But there several other known compounds that are currently in use.
 These are organic compounds that release br in the form of hypobromous acid.
-In swimming pool care - a lot of us are use to hypochlorous acid as a form of spa and disinfectant.
+In swimming pool care - a lot of us are used to hypochlorous acid as a form of spa disinfectant.

 In delivering hypobromous acid (HOBr) to swimming pools and spas, there are two methods that are currently in use.
 The first of these two methods is limited in use when it comes to small volumes of water.
 It is also not recommended for use in commercial swimming pools.